jweissman/busyverse/README.md

 ## Requirements

 Ruby 2.2.2.
 No system dependencies so far.
-Configuration is currently all in code.
-No databse functionality needed yet (the game engine is entirely in JS.)
+The game engine is entirely in JS and configuration is currently all in code, so no database required yet.

 ![In-game Screenshot](https://raw.github.com/jweissman/busyverse/master/img/busyverse-sm.png)